 For kindergarten through grade 12

 Our specialized school, John G. Wood (JGW), is just the right size to teach students with emotional and behavioral challenges that impact their academic success.
 Small student-teacher ratios accommodate individual learning styles with a goal to transition students back to their public school as soon as possible.
 JGW includes a broad range of courses for children in kindergarten through grade 12 and Extended School Year (ESY) services are available during the summer.
 Some residents of VHBG’s group homes attend JGW in addition to students who commute from multiple localities in the Richmond region.

 VHBG’s John G. Wood School is accredited by VAISEF, whose accreditation process has been approved by the Virginia Council for Private Education as authorized by the Virginia State Board of Education.

 JGW is licensed by the Virginia DOE and aligned with Virginia SOLs.
-Teachers and trained behavior specialists incorporate the Teaching-Family model into the curriculum.
+Teachers and trained behavior coaches incorporate the Teaching-Family model into the curriculum.